 Microplastics testing

-Measurlabs offers microplastic analyses for a variety of matrices from water, soil, and sludge to food and consumer goods.
-Common reasons for testing include environmental research and optimization of product development to minimize the release of microplastics into the product or the environment.
+Measurlabs offers microplastic analyses for a variety of matrices from water, soil, and sludge to food, biological samples, and consumer goods.
+Common reasons for testing include environmental research and efforts to minimize the release of microplastics into the product or the environment.

 Analysis of microplastics